The standard normal curve - how to use

 Normal distribution, use number 1.
 To describe, to organize dataNormal distribution, use number 2.
 Making statements of probability, betting

 Normal distribution, use number 3.
-To make statements regarding the reliability of a single mean
+To make statements regarding the .........Next

 Normal distribution, use number 4.
 To make statements regarding the reliability of the difference between two means